How will I know?

 - Medical consequences

 These are internal consequences.
 They may be harder to spot.
 Many alcoholics may not even appear to suffer outer consequences.
 Some function and have very successful lives.
 Some people are alcoholics that maintain successful careers, provide for their family, and lead productive lives.
 We call these functioning alcoholics.
-From the outside looking in the community would not suspect a problem.
-But the family does.
+From the outside looking in the community, one would not suspect a problem, but the family does.
 The inner unmanageability can rarely be kept from the inner circle.
 Here are some symptoms:

 - Withdrawn/Anti Social